-- Connect the computer to AC power.
+- 1. Connect the computer to AC power.

-- Type defragment in the taskbar search box, and then select Defragment and optimize your drives.
+- 2. Type defragment in the taskbar search box, and then select Defragment and Optimize Drives.

-- Follow the on-screen instructions.
+- 3. Follow the on-screen instructions.

 For additional information, access the Disk Defragmenter software Help.

 Using Disk Cleanup